Generic Name: trastuzumab (tras TOO zoo mab)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, weak, short of breath, or if you have a headache, fever, or chills.
+Some side effects may occur during the injection, or in the days afterward.
+Tell your caregiver right away if you feel dizzy, nauseated, itchy, light-headed, weak, short of breath, or if you have a headache, fever, chills, or chest pain.

 Call your doctor at once if you have:

-new or worsening cough, fever, wheezing, or trouble breathing;
+new or worsening cough, wheezing, chest tightness, or trouble breathing;

 pounding heartbeats or fluttering in your chest;